 In most instances, returning too soon will result in a prolonged recovery.
 The brain needs to heal before the athlete goes back to play.
 Athletes that return too soon typically experience a worsening of concussion symptoms that extends recovery time.
 Masking a headache from a concussion with medicine will also prolong recovery.

-Many parents are concerned about concussion, especially in a sport like football.
+Q: Many parents are concerned about concussion in teens, especially in a sport like football.
 What can be done to prevent it while playing sports?

 - We think that teen brains are still maturing and, therefore, don’t withstand injury as well as adult brains.

 - More teens participate in sports, so the incidences of concussion become higher than in any other population.